 Today, Hull UK City of Culture 2017 have announced the full line-up of artists who will be creating the opening event, Made in Hull, under the curation of BAFTA-nominated documentary film-maker and Hull native, Sean McAllister.
 Everyone is invited to these free performances which take place from Sunday 1 until Saturday 7 January.

-The artists involved include Zsolt Balogh, Invisible Flock, Sodium, make amplify, Jesse Kanda, imitating the dog, Urban Productions and Quentin Budworth.
-Creative director Sean McAllister will be working alongside writer Rupert Creed, 3D and environmental designer Ala Lloyd, lighting designer Durham Marenghi and composer and sound designer Dan Jones.
+The artists involved include Zsolt Balogh, Invisible Flock, Sodium, Make Amplify, Jesse Kanda, Imitating the Dog, Urban Projections, Preston Likely, Helga Gift, Chris Hees, and Quentin Budworth.
+These artists with the core project team of Sean McAllister, writer Rupert Creed, Martin Green CEO, environmental designer Ala Lloyd, lighting designer Durham Marenghi, composer and sound designer Dan Jones with Producer Niccy Hallifax and Director of Technical Chris Clay, have been asked to look at commissions that will be situated around the City, Old town and Marina area.
+Remembering that the city is invited and that it is a free event for everyone to attend.

 Staged as a trail of discovery across Hull city centre over seven days, Made In Hull will be a light and sound spectacular.
-The first major site-specific installation for 2017, the weeklong event celebrates 70 years of the city through large-scale projection on buildings, illuminated skylines, soundscapes, shop window installations and live performance.
+The first major site-specific installation for 2017, the weeklong event is an artistic impression inspired by the city The locations include, Queen Victoria Square, Zebedees yard, Whitefriar gate street, Silver street, Scale Lane, Scale Lane Straith, Old Town High Street, The Underpass, The Deep(what is this called) and Humber street.

-From the devastation of the Second World War, through the good times and the hard times, Made in Hull is an exploration of the city’s heritage and its characters at work and play.
-Audiences are invited to follow the trail for an hour, spend the whole evening, or come back for more.
+The themes are varied and very much inspired by the characters and heritage of the city, each artist was given a brief to explore and develop a creative answer about something relating to the city and its inhabitants.

 Martin Green, CEO and Director, Hull 2017, said: “…